gianni0907/Visual-Odometry/README.md

 - rotation part: *trace(eye(3)-error_T(1:3,1:3))*
 - translation part: *norm(rel_T(1:3,4)/norm(rel_GT(1:3,4))*

-The *RMSE* to compare the estimated map (up to a scale) with the ground truth
+The metric to compare the estimated map (up to a scale) with the ground truth map is the *RMSE*:
 - use the estimated ratio (first translation error) to scale the estimated points
 - find correspondences between estimated points and real world points
 - compute the *RMSE*

 ### Plots
 It is possible to plot some quantities on gnuplot to compare ground truth data vs estimated ones.
 To do so, go in `<directory>` folder and open gnuplot.
 - ground truth vs estimated Trajectory